Đurađ Bošković: Biography

-He was educated in Belgrade.
+He was born and educated in Belgrade.
 He studied at the Technical Faculty of the University of Belgrade, where he graduated in 1928 from the Department of Architecture.
 He worked as the curator of the National Museum in Belgrade between 1930 and 1939.
 He became an assistant professor at the Technical Faculty in 1939, an associate professor in 1946 and a full professor in 1950.
 From 1954, he was the director of the Archaeological Institute of the Serbian Academy of Sciences and Arts.
 He was a prominent pedagogue in the fields of archeology and art history, and he gathered around him students interested in conservation and research work.
 He was the editor of the magazine Starinar, which affirmed itself as one of the most important Serbian magazines in the field of archeology and related fields.
 During his administration, the Archaeological Institute developed into a first-class scientific institution that cooperated with the world's most important archaeological centers.